 Everybody has an opinion when it comes to startups and entrepreneurship.
-Sometimes, they might be right for specific circumstances but generalisations might also disturb your perception if you take them as absolute truths.
-This is how some misconceptions and misunderstandings are born.
-In this blog post, we will bust some of the most popular myths that are tainting the startup ecosystem.
+Sometimes, they might be suitable for specific circumstances, but generalisations might disturb your perception if you take them as absolute truths.
+Unfortunately, this is how some misconceptions and misunderstandings are born.
+In this blog post, we will bust some of the most popular myths tainting the startup ecosystem.

 Myth #1: You are not a real startup if you are not growing exponentially.

 The Reality: Every industry has different dynamics, every founder has different skills.
 The hockey-stick growth benchmark might be accurate for a software startup in Silicon Valley, but there are hundreds of different types of companies.
 The only thing that matters is whether you have customers who would miss you if you were gone.
 Find your own pace.